jensbambauer/seriale/site/content/awards-2022.md

     data:
       headline: Series Jury | Honorable Mention
       paragraphs:
-        - text: "For "This is not a Hotel": This series holds up a mirror to all of us.
+        - text: 'For "This is not a Hotel": This series holds up a mirror to all of us.
 Let’s rethink the attitude to our next of kin.
 Especially the complex relationship to our mother always leaves room for improvement.
-The story touches our heart right in the centre."
+The story touches our heart right in the centre.'
   - partial: text
     headline:
     data: